pal1000/mesa-dist-win/readme.md

 Default values: 140 for Mesa 18.1 and 130 for Mesa 18.0 if MESA_GL_VERSION_OVERRIDE is undefined or 330 otherwise.

 # How to set environment variables
-Under Windows the easiest way to set environment variables is by writing batch files for every application requiring OpenGL 3.2 or newer that is using Mesa or if your want to use swr instead of llvmpipe for Desktop OpenGL.
+Under Windows the easiest way to set environment variables is by writing batch files.
+You'll most likely need to do so:
+- for every application requiring OpenGL 3.2 or newer in compatibility profile or 4.0 or newer in core profile;
+- if your want to use swr instead of llvmpipe for desktop OpenGL;
+- if you need to trim extensions list for old programs compatibility.

 Simply open Notepad, write the batch script.
 When saving, end the file name with .bat or .cmd, change save as type to all files and change save location to where the application executable is located.
 If you have some skill with batch scripts you can change the current directory during script execution using CD command opening the possibility to save the script anywhere you want as shown in [rpcs3](https://github.com/pal1000/mesa-dist-win/blob/master/examples/rpcs3.cmd) and [GPU Caps Viewer](https://github.com/pal1000/mesa-dist-win/blob/master/examples/GPUCapsViewer.cmd) examples.
 Documentation of most environment variables used by Mesa is available [here](https://mesa3d.org/envvars.html).
 Complete examples are available [here](https://github.com/pal1000/mesa-dist-win/tree/master/examples).

-There is no conflict between GALLIUM_DRIVER variable used to change the desktop OpenGL driver and OpenGL context configuration override.
-You can mix them if necessary.
+You can set multiple environment variables on same batch script to mix the functionality provided by Mesa3D.